Ukrainians deal with ‘double crisis’ of war and threat of disease

 U.S. officials, Ukraine’s health minister and others have also accused Russian military forces of firing on the country’s ambulances and hospitals, and experts remain concerned the conflict could disturb radioactive waste being stored at the Chernobyl nuclear plant, sparking additional health and environmental disasters.

 Global humanitarian organizations have moved to shore up Ukraine’s health safety net.
-The WHO, which began positioning additional medical supplies in Ukraine in November after Russian military forces began to amass on its borders, on Thursday made $3.5 million available in additional emergency funding.
+The WHO, which began positioning additional medical supplies in Ukraine in November after Russian military forces began to mass on its borders, on Thursday made $3.5 million available in additional emergency funding.
 The U.S. Agency for International Development deployed a disaster response team to nearby Poland, intended to help coordinate the regional humanitarian response, and along with the State Department, will provide nearly $54 million in additional assistance.
 The White House also is seeking $6.4 billion for emergency aid to the region, much of which would go toward humanitarian assistance.

 U.S. officials and outside experts say they’re bracing for further shocks.
 “Despite the immense, multinational efforts to prepare for this scenario, we know that many Ukrainians will needlessly suffer at the hands of Russian aggression,” USAID Administrator Samantha Power said in a statement on Friday.